terra-money/docs/docs/protocol/loan-liquidation.md

 \text{liquidationFactor} = \frac{\text{liability} - \text{safeRiskRatio} \cdot \text{borrowLimit}}{\text{collateralValue} \cdot \text{feeDeductor} - \text{safeRiskRatio} \cdot \text{borrowLimit}}
 $$

-The liquidation factor accounts for fees lost during bid execution( $$\text{feeDeductor}$$ ), such as the premium rate of bids, fees applied on bid execution, and taxes charged on native Terra transfers:
+The liquidation factor accounts for fees lost during bid execution( $\text{feeDeductor}$ ), such as the premium rate of bids, fees applied on bid execution, and taxes charged on native Terra transfers:

 $$
 \text{feeDeductor} = (1-\text{maxPremiumRate}) \cdot(1-\text{executionFee})\cdot(1-\text{terraTax})
 $$

-Note that $$\text{feeDeductor}$$ uses the maximum rate of fees that can be applied during liquidation, liquidating slightly more collateral than the minimum required (to reach the safe risk ratio).
+Note that $\text{feeDeductor}$ uses the maximum rate of fees that can be applied during liquidation, liquidating slightly more collateral than the minimum required (to reach the safe risk ratio).

 ### Multi-collateral Liquidation